Credor “Phoenix” GCBP997 Chronograph

 Specifications:

 Condition: In great condition overall.
-Some minor marks can be seen on the bezel, but it's mostly very free from marks.
+Some minor marks can be seen on the bezel, but it's mostly very free of marks.

 Scope: Box and papers